marcoverpas/Leeds_lectures_2026/README.md

 shockStart  <- 50          # Period at which spending rises (scenario 2)
 ```

 Each variable is a matrix with one row per scenario and one column per period, initialised at zero (row 1 = baseline, row 2 = shock).
-Since SIM has a single asset, wealth `V` equals money `H_h`.
+Since SIM has a single asset, wealth `V` equals money holdings `H_h`.

 ```r
 # Create the variables as matrices [scenario, period], all starting at zero ####